-In June 2019, Mr. Jacobs joined FTI Consulting, as Managing Director of the Telecommunication, Media & Entertainment and Strategic Technology practice.
-Prior to FTI, Mr. Jacobs was an Operating Executive/Partner in Alvarez & Marsal's Private Equity Performance Improvment practice.
+In June 2019, Mr. Jacobs joined FTI Consulting, as Managing Director of the Telecommunication, Media & Entertainment, Business & Technology Transformation and M&A Transactions practices.
+Prior to FTI, Mr. Jacobs was an Operating Executive in Alvarez & Marsal's Private Equity Performance Improvment practice.

 Mr. Jacobs earned a BS in Accounting and Economics from the State University of New York, and an MBA from Adlephi University.
-He also studied Electical Engineering at the Universty of Massachusetts, and Digital Media Strategy at New York University.
+He also studied Artificial Intelligence at MIT Sloane School of Management, Digital Media Strategy at New York University, and Electical Engineering at the Universty of Massachusetts.

-Mr. Jacobs lectures at the Lubin School of Business, at Pace University, on Business Strategy - Creating Value Through Mergers and Acquisitions
+Mr. Jacobs is an Advisory Board Member and Guest Lecturer at the Lubin School of Business, at Pace University, on Transformative Leadership and Business Strategy - Creating Value Through Mergers and Acquisitions

 Mr, Jacobs also volunteers with the NYC Chapter of the Association for Coporate Growth (ACG), the Committee for Urban Entrepreneurship, the Pleasantville Tennis Club and the Tarrytown Yacht Club.